New York Top Ten

 You can enter the pedestal and the monument’s crown but buy your tickets well in advance.
 The Statue of Liberty exhibit is located on the second floor of the pedestal of the statue and offers a complete history of her symbolism and you can see a full size replica of her face and feet.

 Admission: Free.
-Ferry ticket to Statue of Libery and Ellis Island costs $10 for adults and $4 for kids 3-17 years.
-Last ferry departs at 4pm
+Ferry ticket to Statue of Libery and Ellis Island costs $24 for adults and $16 for kids.

 4) Ellis Island